guldcoin/guld-chat/docs/3-transactions/1-Application.md

 —---END PGP PUBLIC KEY BLOCK---—
 ```

-8. If successful, now we must wait for User `isysd` to approve the application.
+8. If successful, we must now Fwait for User `isysd` to approve the application.

 #### [Registration](http://guld.chat/3-transactions/2-Registration.html)